Software vulnerabilities are weaknesses that can cause an accidental system failure or provide bad actors a means to compromise your software.

 Automatic scanning for Java and Go

-Automatic language package scanning is not supported in Container Registry.
+Automatic language package scanning isn't supported in Container Registry.
+However, if you choose to transition to hosting your images from Container Registry to Artifact Registry, automatic language package scanning is supported.
 Learn more about transitioning to Artifact Registry.